-Date: Dear Par ent/Guardian of, performa Home La ld, (Insert child's name here), has been identified to receive support based on their unce on the WIDA assessment.
-Based on the information that you provided on the anguage Survey, your child was assessed for English proficiency using the WIDA.
-Is strongly believes that the EL Program would be a significant educational benefit for d.
-English l OA assessment has six potential English language proficiency levels.
-Your child's anguage proficiency level is indicated below.
-You will find a description of what your ble to demonstrate in English 1.
-Entering: Student has limited or no understanding of the English language and does not speak English with the exception of a few isolated words or expressions.
-2. Beginning: Student understands and speaks conversational and academic English with hesitancy and difficulty.
-Student is able to understand simple directions and is at the pre-emergent (learning letters and sounds, uses picture clues, and knows simple sight words) or emergent level (uses language, memory, and pictures to read and understand text) in reading and writing.
-3. Developing: Student understands and speaks conversational and English, but it is challenging and often requires prompting and assistance.
+Your child, (Insert child's name here), has been identified to receive support based on their performance on the WIDA assessment.
+Based on the information that you provided on the Home Language Survey, your child was assessed for English proficiency using the WIDA.
+TBAISD strongly believes that the EL Program would be a significant educational benefit for your child.

+The WIDA assessment has six potential English language proficiency levels.
+Your child's English language proficiency level is indicated below.
+You will find a description of what your child is able to demonstrate in English

+- 1. Entering: Student has limited or no understanding of the English language and does not speak English with the exception of a few isolated words or expressions. - 2.
+Beginning: Student understands and speaks conversational and academic English with hesitancy and difficulty.
+Student is able to understand simple directions and is at the pre-emergent (learning letters and sounds, uses picture clues, and knows simple sight words) or emergent level (uses language, memory, and pictures to read and understand text) in reading and writing. - 3.
+Developing: Student understands and speaks conversational and English, but it is challenging and often requires prompting and assistance.
 The student is at the emergent level (uses language, memory, and pictures to read and understand text) level in reading and writing.
-Student can demonstrate academic knowledge in content areas with assistance.
-4. Expanding: Student understands and speaks conversational English with some hesitancy, but understands and speaks academic English with much difficulty.
-Student continues to acquire reading and writing skills in content areas needed to achieve grade level expectations with assistance.
-5. Bridging: Student understands and speaks conversational and academic English well.
+Student can demonstrate academic knowledge in content areas with assistance. - 4.
+Expanding: Student understands and speaks conversational English with some hesitancy, but understands and speaks academic English with much difficulty.
+Student continues to acquire reading and writing skills in content areas needed to achieve grade level expectations with assistance. - 5.
+Bridging: Student understands and speaks conversational and academic English well.
 Student is near proficient in reading, writing, and in all content areas as well.
 Student requires occasional support.

-6. Reaching: Student understands and speaks conversational and academic English well.
+\6.
+Reaching: Student understands and speaks conversational and academic English well.
 Student is near proficient in reading, writing, and in all content areas as well.
 Student requires occasional support.